 Q1.
 While playing, Amit hit a wall.
 His forehead was swollen.
 Didi immediately folded a scarf (4-5 times), blew on it and kept it on Amit’s forehead.
 Why do you think didi did this?

-Answer: Didi by doing so she could reduce the swollen area.
-By pressing a kerchief blown with air on the injury it gives relief and reduces pain.
+Answer: Didi, by doing so, could reduce the swollen area.
+Pressing a kerchief blown with air on the injury gives relief and reduces pain.

 Q2.
 We blow to cool hot things as well as to warm them.
 Give examples of each.

-Answer: To cool hot things like hot cup of tea, bowl of hot food etc. we blow air to cool.
+Answer: To cool hot things like a hot cup of tea, a bowl of hot food, etc., we blow air to cool.

-Things which are colder like a piece of cloth, hands can be warmed up by blowing air.
+For things which are colder, like a piece of cloth, hands can be warmed up by blowing air.